signnow/SignNow.NET/README.md

 Upload a document or create one from a template.

 The document will be available for signing via a button in the email.
 You can customize email messages for every signer.
-Clicking the button opens a document in SignNow editor.
+Clicking the button opens a document in signNow editor.
 Signers can sign only the fields designated for their role.

-You can add more roles either in SignNow web app while editing the fields, or with `ISignInvite` interface from SDK while specifying parameters of the `SignerOptions` object.
+You can add more roles either in signNow web app while editing the fields, or with `ISignInvite` interface from SDK while specifying parameters of the `SignerOptions` object.

 ```csharp
 public static partial class InviteExamples